• Skip to primary navigation

 Final thoughts

-Just remember to be smart when choosing what the best winter garage floor mat is for you.
-If you deal with an abundance of snow then a containment mat is what you really need.
-Our advice is to always purchase the heavy duty or commercial grade mat if it’s an option and your budget allows it.
-The few extra dollars is money well spent.
-We’ve heard more stories from people who purchased a cheap mat that didn’t make through the winter when others are on their third or fourth winter with the better mat.
+We recommend purchasing the best winter mat available if your budget allows.
+The few extra dollars are money well spent.
+We’ve heard numerous stories from people who purchased a cheap mat that didn’t last through the winter, while others are now on their third or fourth winter with a better mat.

-If you only deal with light snow falls or water only that need containment, then the Garage Grip, DryMate fabric mat, or BLT ribbed mats should work just fine.
+If you only deal with light snowfalls or water that needs containment, then the Garage Grip, DryMate fabric mat, or BLT ribbed mats may be a better solution.

 Garage Floor Mats Specialty